ieeeismar/ieeeismarwebsite/2025/program/Future-Faculty-Forum.md

 title: XR Future Faculty Forum (F3)

 ---
-*Last updated: 2025-09-06 2:42AM GMT*
+*Last updated: 2025-09-24 2:46AM GMT*

 ## Future Faculty Forum (F3)

 **Want to become an XR faculty member OR level up your existing academic career?
-Join us on Wednesday, October 8,2025, for the Future Faculty Forum (F3) at IEEE ISMAR!**
+Join us from 2:00 PM - 5:30 PM on Wednesday, October 8, 2025, for the Future Faculty Forum (F3) at IEEE ISMAR!**

 We are excited to host the fifth meeting of the XR Future Faculty Forum.
 This Forum aims to foster a vibrant community of scholars and educators